brightspot/react-examples/client-authentication-ssr/README.md

 #### Points to note in the Next.js application:

 - `getServerSideProps`: The Next.js app uses this function to run the API call server side so that the API key is hidden from the web browser.
+- `defaultOptions`: The Apollo Client is configured to disable caching so that the latest data is fetched on each page refresh.
+This is used to better demonstrate the server side rendering.

 ## Try it yourself